-The Warren A. Hood Library houses more than 115,000 items.
+The Warren A. Hood Library houses more than 96,000 items.
 In addition to book and periodical collections, the library provides access to a vast array of electronic indexes and databases, media collections, archival materials, and reference materials for all fields of study at Belhaven.

-The Online Library is accessed through the Library web page (www.belhaven.edu/Library) and also taps into a large collection of online full text and citation databases including EBSCOhost, Grove's Dictionary of Art, Grove's Dictionary of Music and Musicians, Christian Periodical Index, Mergent Online, CQ Researcher, and Classical Music Library.
-Additionally, library patrons have access to more than 35,000 e-books.
-These e-books are accessible 24/7 through netLibrary from any computer with an internet connection.
+The Online Library is accessed through the Library web page (www.belhaven.edu/Library) and also taps into a large collection of online full text and citation databases ncluding 24 databases within EBSCOhost, Business Education in Video, Christian Periodical Index, CQ Researcher, ERIC, Grove's Dictionary of Art, JSTOR, LexisNexis Academic, Mergent Online, Oxford Music Online, CREDO Reference eBooks, Classical Music Library, ProQuest Newsstand including the New York Times and the Wall Street Journal database.
+Additionally, library patrons have access to more than 47,000 e-books..
+These e-books are accessible 24/7 through Blazenet from from any computer with an internet connection.
+The library is an invaluable resource for Belhaven users at all campuses to access essential resources via the internet.

-The library is open 80 hours per week during the Fall and Spring sessions.
+The library is open approximately 103.5 hours per week during the Fall and Spring sessions.
 Hours are slightly reduced during holidays, breaks and during the summer session.
 The library hours are intended to sufficiently provide Belhaven faculty, staff, students, and administration access to collections, services and professional assistance.